awsdocs/amazon-rekognition-developer-guide/doc_source/collections-search-person.md

 }
 ```

-The response includes an array of persons, `Persons`, detected in the video whose face\(s\) matches a face in the input collection\.
+The response includes an array of people \(`Persons`\) detected in the video whose faces matches a face in the input collection\.
 An array element, [PersonMatch](API_PersonMatch.md), exists for each time the person is matched in the video\.
 Each `PersonMatch` includes an array of face matches from the input collection, [FaceMatch](API_FaceMatch.md), information about the matched person, [PersonDetail](API_PersonDetail.md), and the time the person was matched in the video\.